How do you pitch a novel? And why lavish time on it? Is it just so that we won’t be caught flat-footed when someone asks what the story is about?

 The Point of Pitching

 A pitch is more than a conversational gambit.
-It’s true that an intriguing, quick blurb for a novel makes us look more professional–and saves us the embarrassment of stumbling through a confused rendition, a pitch also has a deep marketing purpose that goes beyond elevator encounters with editors.
+It’s true that an intriguing, quick blurb for a novel makes us look more professional–and saves us the embarrassment of stumbling through a painful and confused rendition.
+But a pitch also has a deep marketing purpose that goes beyond elevator encounters with editors.

-The pitch isn’t just for marketing.
+The pitch is not just for the elevator.
 The novel’s “handle” will follow the book through the whole path of publication, affecting–whether explicitly or in the background–cover design, choice of titles, author blurbs, and promotion.

 To process information, people sort input into patterns.
-So with the pitch, we’re helping people to quickly identify our novel’s pattern, making our story “known” at an instinctive level.
+So with the pitch, we are helping people to quickly identify our novel’s pattern, making our story “known” at an instinctive level.

 “Adventure novel,” “coming of age,” “family story” are all familiar patterns that begin to narrow the universe of our story.
 That’s a good place to start.

-I’m a big fan of establishing the “kind” of book immediately (historical fantasy) so that we can grab onto the most salient positioning feature.
+I’m a big fan of establishing the “kind” of book immediately (historical fantasy) so that one can grab onto the most salient positioning feature.
 Then I needed to move on to extra information that would bring my story into sharper focus.
 Setting is a major feature of Wolves, so I added in:

 ” . . . set in 1936 England when psi-powers have come into the world . . .”